stealth-studios/sdk-docs/docs/custom/client.md

 POST /api/update
 ```

 This endpoint is used to update a conversation.
+Additionally, you may provide a character to use for the conversation instead.
+Passing a new value to this will, in most cases, wipe all context from the conversation to ensure the previous character's prompts will not affect the new character.

 #### Request